stardog-union/launchpad-docs/providers/google.md

 # Google Configuration

+> [!IMPORTANT]
+> **This documentation has moved.** The current version is published at
+> [docs.stardog.com/launchpad/login-providers/google/](https://docs.stardog.com/launchpad/login-providers/google/) and is no longer
+> updated here.
+This page is kept so existing links keep working.

 ![Google](../assets/google-logo.png)

 Google can be used as a login provider to authenticate users into Launchpad.
 Google does not currently support SSO connections to Stardog endpoints.